pp4rs/DEPRECATED-installation-guide/docs/commandLine.md

 ## Windows Users

 So that we can work as closely as possible to the Mac and Linux users we will install [Cygwin](https://www.cygwin.com/).

-Download it [here](https://cygwin.com/install.html) and use the graphical installer.
+*   Download Cygwin [here](https://cygwin.com/install.html) and use the graphical installer.
 Accept all the default options.

-* Verify your installation by opening Cygwin, when it opens you should see a black box with some text that looks like:
+*   Verify your installation by opening Cygwin.
+When it opens you should see a black box with some text that looks like:
 ```bash
 userName@computerName: ~$
 ```